-- 22. An Expert Group should be established and provided with appropriate criteria and guidance by the FIP-SC to make recommendations on selection of country or regional pilot programs for the FIP. - 23.
-The Expert Group should include individuals, acting in their personal capacities, chosen on the basis of their expertise, strategic and operational experience and diversity of perspectives, including knowledge of scientific, economic, environmental and social aspects of conservation and sustainable use of forest ecosystems and climate change, gender and forestry, governance and institutional and development planning.
+22. An Expert Group should be established and provided with appropriate criteria and guidance by the FIP-SC to make recommendations on selection criteria for country or regional pilot programs for the FIP and associated indicators.
+The Expert Group will make recommendations to the FIP SC on a short-list of country or regional pilot programs.

+23. The Expert Group should include individuals, acting in their personal capacities, chosen on the basis of their expertise, strategic and operational experience and diversity of perspectives, including knowledge of scientific, economic, environmental and social aspects of conservation and sustainable use of forest ecosystems and climate change, gender and forestry, private sector, governance and institutional and development planning.
 The Expert Group members should be selected in accordance with criteria to be approved by the FIP-SC, taking into account professional qualifications of the experts.
 The group should be gender balanced, include experts from both developed and developing countries, indigenous peoples and local communities, and should receive support required to fulfill their functions properly.